 This list is by no means comprehensive.
 Foot and ankle fractures can occur while doing anything from stepping off a curb to running a marathon.

-When you visit Dr. Bhuta for a potential foot or ankle fracture, he reviews your symptoms, performs a physical examination of the injured area, and orders advanced diagnostic imaging, including an X-ray or MRI.
+When you visit our doctors for a potential foot or ankle fracture, he reviews your symptoms, perform a physical examination of the injured area, and order advanced diagnostic imaging, including an X-ray or MRI.

-Once Dr. Bhuta understands the extent of the fracture, he recommends a treatment plan that helps you heal as quickly as possible, without the threat of re-injury.
-To ensure long-lasting results, Dr. Bhuta uses one or more of the following treatments:
+Once the doctor understands the extent of the fracture, he recommends a treatment plan that helps you heal as quickly as possible, without the threat of re-injury.
+To ensure long-lasting results, the doctors use one or more of the following treatments: